lijiansong/lijiansong.github.io/source/about/index.html.md

 ## Postscript

-Any questions or suggestions, feel free to open an issue on [GitHub](https://github.com/lijiansong) or email me to lijiansong@ict.ac.cn .
+Any questions or suggestions, feel free to open an issue on [GitHub](https://github.com/lijiansong) or email me to *jsonlee@whu.edu.cn* .